Docs MediaHub Version 1.x Template API

 MethodReturnsDescription

-$asset->hasCrop('square')boolWhether a crop exists for a specific preset.
+$asset->hasCrop('square')boolWhether a library crop exists for a specific preset.

-$asset->getCrop('square')PageThe crop page for a preset (or NullPage).
+$asset->getCrop('square')PageThe library crop page for a preset (or NullPage).

 Full details: Crops API.